farmeh/ComplexTome_extraction/LargeScaleRelationExtractionPipeline/README.md

 Then the code will download the trained model **weights** from Zenodo and extract it in `the_best_model` directory.
 It then executes `python rewite_model_address.py` to add `original_model` path to `the_best_model/info.json` file.

-Then in order to run prediction you need to run:
+Then in order to run prediction you need to run (after updating it with needed information such as you account information on the cluster, etc):
 ```
 sbatch single.sh 1 sample_data
 ```